 1. Eliminate the source of welding fumes

-Elimination is the complete removal of the pollution sources that create welding fumes, gases, vapors, etc. You can do this by redesigning the project and replacing processes, consumables, machinery, equipment, and materials that create pollution.
-Elimination is the most effective method to avoid welding pollution.
+Elimination is the complete removal of pollution sources.
+You can do this by redesigning the project and replacing processes, consumables, machinery, equipment, and materials that create pollution.
+Elimination is the most effective method.

 - Instead of welding a workpiece, use bolts to join it.

-- You can replace a hot cutting process such as plasma cutting with a cold one like a band saw that doesn’t create fumes.
+- You can replace a hot cutting process such as plasma cutting with a cold one like a band saw.

 - Do not use chlorinated hydrocarbon degreasers.
 Use modern ones that are free of substances that release vapors in the air.